-These steps should be small tasks that you can work on every day, that will bring you closer towards removing the pain point from your life.
-Be sure to include any preparation steps you may need to take, as well as any relevant clean-up or wrap up steps.
+These steps should be small tasks you can work on every day that will bring you closer towards removing the pain point from your life.
+Be sure to include any preparation steps you may need to take, as well as any relevant clean-up, or wrap up steps.

-- Gather and donate craft magazines and books to local library or reading center
+- Gather and donate craft magazines and books to local library or recreation center

 - Gather and donate wood, paint, and materials to local after-school youth program

-- Round up electronic tools and drop off at local charity organization
+- Round up electronic tools and donate to local charity

 - Sell craft table and storage units at community yard sale

 And what if you chose the home area to declutter?
-How about getting rid of that giant stack of papers sitting on your desk in your living room?
-You could make a plan like this:
+Maybe you want to get rid of that giant stack of papers sitting on your desk in your living room?

 - Find a box to temporarily store papers

 - Review and sort papers into appropriate piles